Vasantrao Naik Government Institute of Arts and Social Sciences

-Vasantrao Naik Government Institute of Arts and Social Sciences (VNGIASS), in Nagpur, India, established in 1885 as Morris College, is one of the oldest colleges in the country.
+Vasantrao Naik Government Institute of Arts and Social Sciences, established in 1885 as Morris college, is one of the oldest general degree colleges in Nagpur, Maharashtra, India.
 It takes its name from the former Chief Minister of Maharashtra, the late Vasantrao Naik, who was an alumnus of the college.
-VNGIASS is currently affiliated to Rashtrasant Tukadoji Maharaj Nagpur University.
+It is affiliated to Rashtrasant Tukadoji Maharaj Nagpur University.

 History

 Although Nagpur was capital of Central Provinces, there was no college there in 1882, when, under the leadership of Sir Bipin Krishna Bose, Mukund Balkrishna Buti, Madhao Rao Gangadhar Chitanavis and others, the Committee of the Neill City High School of Nagpur took the initiative, and collected the sum of Rs 19,000 and started a college at Nagpur in memory of Sir John Morris.

 Later they formed The Nagpur Morris College Association, and they approached the Chief Commissioner of the Central Provinces to established a college, which was eventually established in June 1885.